xue2sheng/GenealogicalTree/README.md

 3. [Use templates to gather external information](template/README.md) to document as much automatically as possible.
 4. [Write tests](test/README.md) to cover your app and let you  optimize knowing you're not breaking previous development.
 5. [Measure your application](optimize/README.md) in order to compare improvements/regressions during the optimization stage.
+6. [Simulate your deployment infrastructure](mock/README.md) to hunt down integration issues as soon as possible.
-6. [Solve the core problem](src/README.md) in the most simple and maintainable way at our disposal.
+7. [Solve the core problem](src/README.md) in the most simple and maintainable way at our disposal.

 ![width=400px](image/approach.png)